|

 distinction, the first for ten years at the time) of the Royal Academy

-of music/director of liturgy in four English dioceses and one American
+music/director of liturgy in four English dioceses and one American

 diocese).